petdance/scraps/bio.md

 [Land the Tech Job You Love](http://petdance.com/book/) from Pragmatic Bookshelf.

-Andy Lester has been writing software professionally since Debbie Gibson was on the radio, and working in open source since Smashing Pumpkins got big.
-His projects range from ack, a source code search tool, to bobby-tables.com, a novice’s guide to avoiding SQL injection.
+Andy Lester has been writing software professionally since the mid-80s, and working in open source since the mid-90s.
+His projects range from ack, a source code search tool, to bobby-tables.com, a site to teach novices to avoid SQL injection.
 Andy’s experiences hiring programmers led him to write Land the Tech Job You Love (Pragmatic Bookshelf, 2009), and he blogs about programming, careers and work life.